dhenkel92/kubectl-debug-pdb/README.md

 You can install the tool via Homebrew and the tap repository can be found [here.](https://github.com/dhenkel92/homebrew-tap)
 ```
 brew update
-brew install dhenkel92/homebrew-tap/kubectl-pdb
+brew install dhenkel92/homebrew-tap/kubectl-debug-pdb
 brew install dhenkel92/homebrew-tap/kubectl-evict
 ```

 In order to get a newer version, just upgrade via Homebrew
 ```
-brew upgrade kubectl-pdb
+brew upgrade kubectl-debug-pdb
 brew upgrade kubectl-evict
 ```

 ### Other distributions

-See the [Releases page](https://github.com/dhenkel92/kubectl-pdb/releases) for a list of Peek packages for various distributions.
+See the [Releases page](https://github.com/dhenkel92/kubectl-debug-pdb/releases) for a list of Peek packages for various distributions.

 ## Usage